DigitalSlideArchive/HistomicsUI/docs/slicer_cli_plugins.rst

 Slicer CLI Web Plugins
 ======================

-When used with common deployments, HistomicsUI can run algorithms that are packaged in containers and conform to the Slicer CLI Execution model.
+HistomicsUI can run algorithms that are packaged in containers and conform to the Slicer CLI Execution model.
 Once installed, these are listed in the ``Analyses`` menu.
 In order to work with the HistomicsUI system, the containers must conform to some minimum standards.

 The main standard is `Slicer Execution Schema <https://www.slicer.org/w/index.php?title=Documentation/Nightly/Developers/SlicerExecutionModel>`_, with additions documented in the `Girder slicer_cli_web <https://github.com/girder/slicer_cli_web?tab=readme-ov-file#docker-clis>`_ package and in the main `HistomicsUI <https://github.com/DigitalSlideArchive/HistomicsUI?tab=readme-ov-file#annotations-and-metadata-from-jobs>`_ package.
 Those references should be considered primary.

+To install and use HistomicsUI, see the instructions at the `Digital Slide Archive <https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops/dsa#readme>`_.

 Summary
 -------

-Slicer CLI Web Plugins are usually docker containers that can have any number of algorithms, where each algorithm takes some inputs and produces some outputs, optionally also interacting with Girder.
+Slicer CLI Web Plugins are typically docker images that contain any number of algorithms, where each algorithm receives a set of inputs and produces some outputs.
+Algorithms can be self contained, or can interact with Girder or other external systems.

 At a minimal, doing: